Are you interested in experiencing Lomi Lomi? the "Queen" of Massages?

 Dancework or hula movements, combined with the breathwork of the practitioner are also important and integral aspects of Lomi Lomi.
 The reason for the hula type dance around the table whilst massaging is not just because it looks good!
 The movements are all important to assisting the energy flow both within the practitioner and recipient and helps keep the energy at a high level.
 This combined with breathing techniques by the masseuse are also important in assisting the energy flow.
 The sharing of the breath, the essence of the Creator or universal energy, whatever name you like to give it, is an old Hawaiian custom and greatly enhances the energy flow once again.

 Another major difference from other massage is that the person lays directly on the vinyl of the table and not on a towel and rather than being covered completely by towels, is covered by a small sheet or towel leaving most of the body exposed during the massage, whilst maintaining the recipients modesty.
 This makes it a lot easier to perform the underbody and full body strokes without interrupting the flow of the massage.
+Specifically, the chest is typically uncovered brieflly for both women and men, for some of the front of the body strokes.
 You may be thinking it must be very cold in the middle of winter.
 To overcome this and ensure the comfort of the client, heaters can be used to maintain the room temperature at a warm level.

 Because the practitioner works intuitively, a massage may be slow and very relaxing or at times it may be a little faster and therefore more invigorating and enlivening to the body.
 Sometimes the recipient may experience an emotional release as the massage can release and shift negative emotions, negative beliefs and other "stuff" that has been stored in the cells of the body, with the healing effects of the massage continuing long after the massage is over.